aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-sharepoint/_index.md

 ﻿---
-title: Microsoft SharePoint – Aspose.Words for .NET
+title: Microsoft SharePoint
+second_title: Aspose.Words for .NET
 articleTitle: Microsoft SharePoint
 linktitle: Microsoft SharePoint
 description: "How to use Aspose.Words with Microsoft SharePoint using C#."